-The wildfires in Arizona are now officially the largest in the history of a state that is no stranger to wildfires (reuters).
-Firefighters are putting their lives on the line in order to control the blaze.
-This is dangerous work.
-Why do they choose to take such a job?
+Firefighters put their lives on the line to protect other people’s property and lives.
+Why do they choose to take such dangerous work?
 Sociologist Matthew Desmond asks this question in his book, On the Fireline: Living and Dying with Wildland Firefighters, and the answer is truly surprising.

 Desmond, who put himself through college fighting fires in Arizona, returned to his old job as a graduate student in order to study his fellow firefighters.
 When he asked them why they were willing to put their lives at risk to fight fires, the firefighters responded, “Risk?
 What risk?”

 It turned out that the firefighters didn’t think that their work was dangerous.
 How is this possible?

 Desmond explains that most of the firefighters were working-class men from the country who had been working with nature all of their lives.
 They raised cattle and rode horses; they cut down trees, chopped firewood, and built fences; they hunted and fished as often as they could.
 They were at home in nature.
 They felt that they knew nature.
 And they had been manipulating nature all their lives.
 Desmond wrote: “…my crewmembers are much more than confident on the fireline.
 They are comfortable.”

 To these men, fire was just another part of nature.
 They believed that if you understood the forest, respected fire, and paid attention, then you could keep yourself safe.
 Period.
 Fire wasn’t dangerous.
 One of the firefighters put it like this: